1ay1/practical_c_book/README.md

 This repository uses GitHub Actions to automatically build and release the book in multiple formats:
 - Every push to `main` creates build artifacts
 - Every tagged release (e.g., `v1.0`) creates a GitHub Release with all formats
-- All builds include: Standard PDF, Kindle PDF, EPUB, and source code archive
+- All builds include: Standard PDF, Kindle PDF, and source code archive

 ---